DDavisx/Udacity-Neighborhood-Map/README.md

 ..or if your using Atom IDE

-9. if using Atom as your IDE try Atom-live-server package
+9. Try the Atom-live-server package
   - this sets up a local server pointing at the project directory using port 3000.(<http://localhost:3000>)

 ..or try